Ozone (American band): History

 When the Nashville funk band The Endeavors broke up in 1977, three of its members, Benny Wallace, Jimmy Stewart and Charles Glenn, formed a new group of their own.
 They called it ‘Ozone’.
 The trio later recruited trumpeter Thomas Bumpass, saxophonist and vocalist William "Billy" White, saxophonist and vocalist Ray Woodward, guitarist Greg Hargrove and drummer Paul Hines.
 In 1981 guitarist Herman Brown replaced Greg Hargrove.

 During their first two years, Ozone performed as backup singers for Billy Preston and Syreeta, who were with Motown Records at the time.
 This relationship led to them receiving a deal of their own in 1979.
 They released their debut LP, Walk On, in 1980.
 It was mostly instrumental funk and jazz-funk.
-For the group’s next album, Motown appointed Michael Lovesmith on vocals.
+For the group's next album, Motown appointed Michael Lovesmith on vocals.

 Over the next two years, they released 3 full-length albums on Motown: Jump On It (which failed to chart), Lil' Suzy (#45 R&B, #152 Hot 200), and Send It (#61 R&B).
-Their final album to be released, the LP Glasses, came also out on Motown in 1983, and which was reissued around 2008 on CD by PTG Records in the Netherlands.
+Their final album to be released, the LP Glasses, also came out on Motown in 1983, and was reissued around 2008 on CD by PTG Records in the Netherlands.
 The song "(Our Hearts) Will Always Shine" from that album had minor success in the UK.

 Although Ozone served as backup to Billy Preston and Syreeta, they are best remembered for their work with Teena Marie.
 They appeared on several tracks on Lady T in 1980.
 They were also featured on the song "Chains" from her album Irons in the Fire that same year.
 The majority of her songs’ horn arrangements were handled by Ozone.

 Marie returned the favor by composing for and performing with Ozone on several of their albums.
 She appeared on half of the tracks on Send It in 1981.
 Marie also wrote and can be heard on their minor hit "Gigolette".